barbara-barta/princess_bride_classification/README.md

 ## Data Collection

 Images were scraped from the web using the Fatkun Batch Download Chrome extension.
-This allowed efficient downloading of multiple photos per actor from Google Images, but the result is a large number of photos, not all of which are usable (think photos of multiple people, blurry photos etc.)
+This allowed efficient downloading of multiple photos per actor from Google Images, but the result is a large number of photos, not all of which are usable (think photos of multiple people, blurry photos etc.) We will later crop out regions containing faces of each actor.
+Thus, we create directories where we will store raw and cropped data.

 ## Face Detection
 I utilized OpenCV's pre-trained Haar cascade classifiers to detect faces in the raw images.
 Some images contain multiple faces, all of which are recognized by the Haar cascade classifiers.
 Thus, I manually remove the irrelevant images from the datasets.
 This includes pictures with faces of other people and pictures where faces are not clearly visible.
 This step ensures that only the relevant regions (faces) are used for training, improving model focus and performance.

 ## Feature Engineering